victor-barbe/DevOps-project/README.md

 -p maps a port on the local machine to a port inside the container -d makes the container run in the background

 Now, we can open your web browser and go to http://localhost:12345.
-We can see that the message `Hello World, this is Victor's and pl project!` is displayed, because it is now running in the container and not on VS-code like before !
+We can see that the message `Hello World, this is Victor's and pl project!` is displayed, because it is now running in the container and not our computer like before !

 ![Webpage](images/image1.png)

 Now we use the command `docker ps` to check if the container is running and to get its ID.
-Here the first container is the one we created right now, the other two bellow are the container created for the docker-compose part, which will take the image devops-projects we just created to create the orchestrated devops-project app.
+Here the first container is the one we created right now, the other two bellow are the container created for the docker-compose part, which will take the image devops-projects we just created to create the orchestrated devops-projects app.

 ![dockerps](images/dockerps.png)